About the Arts & Cultural Council for Greater Rochester

 Legal Assistance Program

-Subscribers can access pro bono legal assistance for arts-related issues from area law firms.
-This longstanding program is availabe to budget-eligible nonprofit organizations and income-eligible individuals, subject to case-by-case availability of a volunteer attorney from a participating firm.
+Subscribers can access a legal assistance resource list for arts-related issues from area law firms.
+This longstanding program is availabe to budget-eligible nonprofit organizations and income-eligible individuals.

 The subscriber directories at ArtsRochester .org are excellent community resources and referral tools.
 Artists can be listed in up to five disciplinary catergories, with contact information, links, descriptions of their work and experience, and a profile image.
 Organizations are listed in nine categories.